This post may contain affiliate links. Please read our disclosure policy.

 - Whisk the ingredients for the salad dressing together in a small mason jar until well combined.
 Set aside.

 - Prepare rice according to package instructions.
-Allow one minute to cool, then fluff with a rice to separate the grains.
+Allow one minute to cool, then fluff with a fork to separate the grains.

 - Assemble all the ingredients for the salad into two bowls or one large bowl.
 Pour the dressing over, toss and serve.